Sampler Statistics in Nutpie

 mass_matrix = trace.sample_stats.mass_matrix_inv.isel(draw=-1, chain=0)

-draws_eigs, draws_eigv = covariance_eigenvalues(trace.sample_stats.unconstrained_draw, mass_matrix)
+draws_eigs, draws_eigv = covariance_eigenvalues(trace.sample_stats.transformed_position)

-grads_eigs, grads_eigv = covariance_eigenvalues(trace.sample_stats.gradient, 1 / mass_matrix)
+grads_eigs, grads_eigv = covariance_eigenvalues(trace.sample_stats.transformed_gradient)

 draws_eigs.plot.line(x="eigenvalue", yscale="log")